-These are top healthy whole grains that are a good option of refined grain.
+These are top healthy whole grains that are a good option for refined grain.

 Tips to eat whole grains

-- To maximize your diet nutrients, replacing refined grains with the healthiest whole-grains.
+- To maximize your diet nutrients, replace refined grains with the healthiest whole grains.

 - Next, you can easily replace white rice with brown rice.

 - At last, if you have a gluten sensitivity problem then select gluten-free whole grains, including buckwheat, rice, oats, and amaranth.